GufliMC/Brickstom/.github/README.md

-# Brick
+# Brickstom

 A server implementation for [Minestom](https://github.com/Minestom/Minestom).
 This is the bare minimum.

 ## Install

-Get the latest jar file from [Github actions](https://github.com/MinestomBrick/BrickWorlds/actions) and execute it with:
+Get the latest jar file from the [releases](https://github.com/GufliMC/Brickstom/releases) and execute it with:

 ```
-java -jar Brick-<version>.jar
+java -jar Brickstom-<version>.jar
 ```

 ## Launch options